 Johnstown-area native was prominent face in Chester County manhunt

 Sep.
-13—JOHNSTOWN, Pa. — A Johnstown-area native was a prominent face during a two-week manhunt for an escaped murderer in Chester County.
+14—JOHNSTOWN, Pa. — A Johnstown-area native was a prominent face during a two-week manhunt for an escaped murderer in Chester County.

 Lt.
 Col. George Bivens, deputy commissioner of operations for the Pennsylvania State Police, worked in the command center as law enforcement officers searched for Danelo Cavalcante, 34, who escaped on Aug.
 31 from the Chester County Prison.

-Bivens gave reporters daily updates on the search, often alerting the public about sightings of Cavalcante, changes in his appearance and other updates until Cavalcante was taken into custody on Wednesday.
+Bivens gave reporters daily updates on the search, often alerting the public about sightings of Cavalcante, changes in his appearance and other information until Cavalcante was taken into custody on Wednesday.

 Kevin Grady, a former Richland Township police officer and longtime UPJ police chief, praised Bivens for his work during the search.